flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 - two different upload methods:
 	- flat upload:
-	  upload all selected pictures/videos to a named Album on the PhotoStation The named Album must exist on the PhotoStation.
-	  The root Album is defined by an empty string.
+	  upload all selected pictures/videos to a named Album (use the folder name, not the Album name) on the PhotoStation The named Album may exist on the PhotoStation or may be created during export The root Album is defined by an empty string.
 In general, Albums are specified by "<folder>{/<folder>}" (no leading or trailing slashes required)
 	- tree mirror upload:
 	  preserves the directory path of each photo/video relative to a given local base path on the PhotoStation below a named target Album.